-Right before new number plates are introduced
+Just before new number plates are introduced – February and August

-After new number plates are introduced
+Immediately after new number plates are introduced – March and September

 New model launch discounts